You are currently viewing English Idioms Starting with ‘K’

 Justifications:

-This is an idiom because the phrase doesn't refer to literally pressing one’s nose against a grindstone, but metaphorically to hard, relentless work.
-The phrase uses a figurative image of hard work, where “nose to the grindstone” symbolizes persistence and effort, not a literal action.
+This is an idiom because it doesn't refer to literally pressing one’s nose against a grindstone, but metaphorically to hard, relentless work.
+The idiom uses a figurative image of hard work, where “nose to the grindstone” symbolizes persistence and effort, not a literal action.

 Origin: